rgmann/gst-opencv-detector/README.md

 <img align="cener" alt="Project Status: Alpha" src="https://img.shields.io/badge/Status-Alpha-red">

-This project implements a Gstreamer plugin wrapper for OpenCV object detection.
-The pre-trained detection model is passed to the plugin as a prop and the plugin processes the raw video stream frame-by-frame.
-Optionally, detections are annotated on each output frame.
-Detections are also published to subscribers via TCP.
+Welcome to the `gst-opencv-detector` project!

+`gst-opencv-detector` is a Gstreamer plugin wrapper for OpenCV object detection.
+Given a pre-trained detection model, the plugin receives raw video frames on its _sink_ pad, uses the model to identify detections within the frame, and then transmits the detections to all subscribed clients (connected via TCP sockets).
+The plugin pushes unmodified frames to the _source_ pad so that downstream Gstreamer plugins can do additional processing.
+If enabled, the plugin can also annotate the frame to identify the objects that have been detected.

 ## Motivation